hratx-blue-ocean/HRATX49-Shareity/readme.md

 _________________________
 # Welcome To Sharity
-Sharity is a Online, Donor to Charity, Web Application that allows for individuals to sign up and donate their unwanted items for Charities to then claim.
-Our team of Full Stack Software Engineers was approached by a client who asked us to build the Sharity web application.
+Sharity is an Online, Donor to Charity, Web Application that allows for individuals to sign up and donate their unwanted items for Charities to then claim.
+Our team of Full Stack Software Engineers were approached by a client who asked us to build the Sharity web application.
 We were given feedback throughout and a little over a week to develop and deploy the application.

 Below you will find our User Stories, Dev Team, Tech Stack, Installation Guidance, and Wire Frames.